Grant and I just ran outside and danced in the rain.

 For Memorial Day weekend, Andrew brought home a yellow balloon in remembrance of his sweet sister, Cristin.
 Cristin passed away at the age of 19 in a serious car accident.
 Although I never met Cristin, I feel very close to her.
 Cristin was a violinist and the shortest member of the family.
 She had a love for all people, and was just amazing.

 When Faith (age 6) was born by Emergency C-Section, I felt a closeness to Cristin that I had never felt before.
 I truly felt that Cristin was watching over this little girl.
 She knew how much Andrew and I both needed to raise this daughter, in order to grow and develop into the people we could become, and maybe even encouraged her to stay.
+So, now Faith Cristin shares her name with her Aunt and I know they will have a very sweet reunion someday!

 Happy Birthday, Sweetheart!